Passive Learning of Lattice Automata from Recurrent Neural Networks: Experiments

 We also analyze type I and type II errors to evaluate our algorithm: \begin{itemize} \item A type I error would occur because of abstractions imprecision, when a word is rejected by the RNN and accepted by its automaton (also known as false alarms). \item A type II error reflects failure to capture RNN semantics, which can be due to insufficient sample size used to build the IPTA. \end{itemize}

-The scores of extracted ILA from a Tomita 2.0 RNN are roughly 80\%, which is acceptable at this stage.
-The distribution of error scores suggests that our interval abstraction is precise enough (except for language 4, where it can reach 7.72\%); however, type II error reflects an insufficient sample size, especially for language 2.
-Increasing the size of our sequences $S$ (which was set to 1000 sequences of maximum length 20 for each) will likely lead to improving the scores.
-Our preliminary results can be improved by further benchmarking the merge parameter and analyzing errors.
-Also by experimenting with different state merging algorithms that perform better than Gold's algorithm, such as RPNI or EDSM \cite{Soubki2023BenchmarkingSA}, would lead to better results.
+The scores of extracted ILA from a Tomita 2.0 RNN are similar to state of the art compared to Tomita languages.
+It is trivial to see that the automata topologies and number of states for Tomita 2.0 is exactly the same as for Tomita.
+Our preliminary results can be improved by applying them for RNNs trained on real world tasks experimenting with different state merging algorithms that perform better than Gold's algorithm, such as RPNI or EDSM \cite{Soubki2023BenchmarkingSA}.